safurrier/hackathon/README.md

 This will initialize a git repo and make a first commit.
 It will also create a conda environment and kernel with the name specified in the config file before installing dependencies.

+Be sure to uncomment lines:

+> /data/
+> reports/data-profiling/*

+From .gitignore file if data should be ignored in versioning

+To install various useful Jupyter Lab extensions, run:

+> . ./jupyter-extensions.sh

 Project Organization
 ------------